 Our ever-changing world is reflected on our campus.
 The increasing diversity of our students, the increasing interdisciplinary nature of academic research, the increasing number of students not on tenure track career paths and the development of graduate student-professor relationships as co-learners are just some examples.
 Thankfully, there is knowledge available to help navigate the changes and ensure successful mentorship relationships.
 To stay current as mentors, supervisors of graduate student require ongoing professional development.

 The goal of the Faculty of Graduate Studies and Research’s Mentorship Academy is to support supervisors of graduate students and foster a University of Alberta community of faculty members and staff committed to high quality supervision and mentorship of graduate students.

-As part of the Mentorship Academy, FGSR will be offering two lunch and learn workshops for Fall 2018 for graduate administrators (including coordinators, associate chairs and deans) and faculty members (including post-doctoral fellows).
+As part of the Mentorship Academy, FGSR offers lunch and learn workshops for graduate administrators (including coordinators, associate chairs and deans) and faculty members (including post-doctoral fellows).

 Workshops and dates are to be announced.